 Students are required to respond to their bills even if payment is covered by financial aid or another source.
-Non-response to a bill may result in cancellation of the student's registration.

 Semester Bills

 Bills for the fall and spring semesters are mailed to the student's home address on file in the Registrar's Office.
 Fall semester bills are mailed in mid-July and are due in mid-August.
 Spring semester bills are mailed in mid-December and are due in early January.
 Students who register after the bills are mailed are given their bill upon registration.
 Students who register after the bill due dates are expected to pay upon registration.